 By Vince Cooper

-At the arrival of the 19th century there were three good-class football teams competing in the Levenmouth area; Leven Thistle, Methil Rovers and Buckhaven United.
+At the arrival of the 19th century there were three good-class football teams competing in the Levenmouth area in Fife on the East coast of Scotland; Leven Thistle, Methil Rovers and Buckhaven United.

-Methil Rovers folded in 1902 and Leven Thistle moved into Methil’s ground before relocating to Town Hall Park, situated in high ground overlooking the town of Methil.
+Methil Rovers folded in 1902 and Leven Thistle moved into Methil’s ground before relocating to Town Hall Park, situated on high ground overlooking the town of Methil.
 Buckhaven United harboured plans of becoming a senior club but local opinion was that this was beyond the resources of the town although the area could perhaps support a team

 A public meeting took place in January 1903 to ‘discuss the formation of a senior club of the East of Fife’.
 Thus East Fife F.C. were born.

 The new club took over Town Hall Park ground and renamed it Bayview Park.
-The move caused Leven Thistle to fold but Buckhaven United soldiered on until 1912 and, in fact, played the new East Fife team three times, winning on each occasion.
+The move caused Leven Thistle to fold but Buckhaven United soldiered on until 1912 and, in fact, played the new East Fife team three times, beating them on each occasion.

 East Fife were accepted into the Scottish Football Association but their application to join the Northern League was rejected in the first year and their matches were in the Scottish Qualifying Cup, the Wemyss Cup and the Fife League.

 Heart of Midlothian, for a payment of £15, agreed to send a team to play them in their first match and this was set for 15 August 1903.
-The new team put in a fine performance, drawing 2-2 with both goals coming from Nangle and East Fife were in their way.
+The new team put in a fine performance, drawing 2-2 with both goals coming from J Nangle (it seems nobody knows what the ‘J’ stood for) and East Fife were in their way.

 The following season, the club’s application to join the Northern League was again rejected.
 They met with other clubs from Fife and the Lothians and the Eastern League came into existence.